justaddobvious/integrated_nRF5_SDK_15.3.0_59ac345/README.md

   * For these examples, name your product "Example Product"
   * The feature region size should be 4096.
 3. Click on your product, and create a new feature by clicking "Add" in the top-right corner of the product's "Features" tab.
   * For these examples, name your feature "Feature Blink LED 4".
+If you wish to evaluate the ble\_app\_uart example, name your feature "Feature UART".
   * Using the drop-down list, select "Provision" as the option for how the feature is to be delivered.
   * Toggle the "Feature Status" button to the "on" position.
 4. Build and download the embedded library.